eswarak/img-MMS/docs/using-image-mms-pattern.md

 from **load MobileNet**
 to **Load cocoSSD**

+(console2.png)

+Optional:

-8. Delete the published mms object:
+11. Delete the published mms object:
 ```bash
 hzn mms object delete -t js --id index.js
 ```

-9. Unregister your edge node (which will also stop the image-tf-mms service):
+12. Unregister your edge node (which will also stop the image-tf-mms service):

 ```bash
 hzn unregister -f